adamcohenrose/webdev-curriculum/en-GB/Tell a Story/Tell a Story.md

 You can alter the colours used in the webpage, and you can also use fonts like <span style="font-family: Arial;">Arial</span>, <span style="font-family: Comic Sans MS;">Comic Sans MS</span>, <span style="font-family: Impact;">Impact</span> and <span style="font-family: Tahoma;">Tahoma</span>.

-If you need more help, you can use the 'Happy Birthday' project to help you.
+If you need more help, you can use the <a href="https://www.codeclubprojects.org/en-GB/webdev/happy-birthday/">Happy Birthday</a> project to help you.

-## Save Your Project {.save}
+## Save Your Project {.save .check}

++ To save your project, just click on the Remix button at the top right of your trinket
+	+ The button should change to show a Save button and a slider that lets you switch back to the original version
+	+ Click the Save button to save your changes in the future

-# Step 3: Telling your story { .activity}
+# Step 4: Telling your story { .activity}

 Let's add a second part to your story.